 - having a harassing customer, who makes you re-do your work again and again until you become passive-agressive and start spending more and more of your time thinking of clever email answers to annoying comments,

-- getting a disruptive team member, who pissed of everybody on you team, who was so very productive up until just now,
+- getting a disruptive team member, who pissed off everybody on your team, who was so very productive up until just now,

 - having to comply with a new law,